PiwikPRO/PPMS-PublicDocs/platform/authorized_api_guide.md

 ## FAQ

-Here you can find most common issues during work with API.
+Here you can find the most common issues encountered during work with the API

 ### API returns `"application/json" is not a valid JSON API Content-Type header, use "application/vnd.api+json" instead"`